 Vegan homemade bentonite clay mask for acne

 Bentonite clay is that natural remedy that has the ability to eliminate toxins and heavy metals from the body.
 It boosts the immune system, skin health, has a beneficial effect on the gastrointestinal system.
-With a regular use of a face mask, clay should improve the appearance and overall health of your skin, because when removing the mask, you also remove the toxins that clay pulled from your skin.
+With a regular use of this bentonite face mask, clay should improve the appearance and overall health of your skin, because when removing the mask, you also remove the toxins that clay pulled from your skin.
 I swear by clay, making it one of my all-time favorite natural and organic ingredients to use for my skincare or health.
 Moreover, clay unclogs your pores and shrinks them at the same time.
 It can also control the sebum (excess oil) on your skin and what’s most important: clay is safe for all skin types.
 It gives an even tone to your skin and helps to reduce the appearance of scars.

 Tea tree essential oil